 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

-If the dough is too sticky, add more husk, 1/2 tsp.
-(2.5 g) at a time.
+- Prepare the dough.
+Add the almond flour, psyllium, baking powder, and salt into a medium mixing bowl and stir to combine.
+Add the olive oil and water, and mix to combine.
+Using your hands, knead the dough until soft, pliable, and elastic, about 1 minute.
+If the dough is too dry, add more water, 1 Tbsp./15 ml at a time.
+If the dough is too sticky, add more psyllium, 1/2 tsp./2.5 g at a time.
 The dough will always be a bit moist but it shouldn't stick to your hands at all.
 It must come together as a soft, elastic dough.
-Set aside for 10 minutes.

 - Roll out the dough.
 Cut the dough into four even pieces.
 Roll each piece into a tight ball.
 Place one of the dough balls between two pieces of parchment paper (not wax paper!) and press the ball with the palm of your hand to flatten it out a little bit.
 Using a rolling pin, roll out the dough as thinly as you like.
 My tortillas are usually 1⁄16-in/1.6-mm thick.To make perfectly round tortillas, you can use a cutter, a bowl, or a small plate (and cut around it).
 Keep the outside dough to reform a ball and roll out 1-2 more tortillas - that is how I make 1-2 extra tortillas from the 4 balls above.